 A quick way to decide:

-Whatever you pick, aim for “doable most days” over “perfect every day.”
-The app that feels natural on day 1 is the one you’re most likely to still be using on day 100.
+Whatever you choose, aim for "doable most days" over "perfect every day."
+The app that feels natural on day one is the one you'll still be using on day 100.

 Why Hoot Beats Legacy Calorie Apps